Manage emergency access accounts in Azure AD

 To reduce the risk of an attack resulting from a compromised password, Azure AD recommends that you require multi-factor authentication for all individual users.
 This group includes administrators and all others (for example, financial officers) whose compromised account would have a significant impact.

 However, at least one of your emergency access accounts should not have the same multi-factor authentication mechanism as your other non-emergency accounts.
 This includes third-party multi-factor authentication solutions.
 If you have a Conditional Access policy to require multi-factor authentication for every administrator for Azure AD and other connected software as a service (SaaS) apps, you should exclude emergency access accounts from this requirement, and configure a different mechanism instead.
 Additionally, you should make sure the accounts do not have a per-user multi-factor authentication policy.

 Exclude at least one account from Conditional Access policies

 During an emergency, you do not want a policy to potentially block your access to fix an issue.
-At least one emergency access account should be excluded from all Conditional Access policies.
+If you use Conditional Access, at least one emergency access account needs to be excluded from all Conditional Access policies.

-Some organizations use AD Domain Services and ADFS or similar identity provider to federate to Azure AD.
-There should be no on-premises accounts with administrative privileges.
-Mastering and or sourcing authentication for accounts with administrative privilege outside Azure AD adds unnecessary risk in the event of an outage or compromise of those system(s).
+Some organizations use AD Domain Services and AD FS or similar identity provider to federate to Azure AD.
+The emergency access for on-premises systems and the emergency access for cloud services should be kept distinct, with no dependency of one on the other.
+Mastering and or sourcing authentication for accounts with emergency access privileges from other systems adds unnecessary risk in the event of an outage of those system(s).